 The blogkeywords setting will be used in the meta tag of your blog.
 This should describe, in general, the content you plan on blogging about.
 It should be a list of keywords, separated by a comma.
 Spaces are ok.
 Here is an example: coldfusion, star wars, lost

 The ipblocklist setting is a set of IPs that are prevented from adding comments or trackbacks to the blog.
 This could be used to block spammers or other people who may abuse your blog.
+You are also allowed to use wildcards.
+192.168.1.* would block comments from anyone whose IP is in the range from 192.168.1.1 and higher.

 The maxentries list controls how many entries are shown on your blog at one time.

 The usecaptcha setting determines if CAPTCHA checking is turned on.
-If this setting is true, a reader will be forced to enter text from a CAPTCHA image before adding comments.
+If this setting is true, a reader will be forced to enter text from a CAPTCHA image before adding comments or sending blog entries.

 Gravatars are a way to host images that represent a user's email address.
-If you turn this option on, BlogCFC will attempt to load a gravatar for each person's email address.
+If you turn on allowgravatars, BlogCFC will attempt to load a gravatar for each person's email address.
 If the person is not using Gravatar, a default image will be loaded instead.

+The moderate setting determines if comment moderation is turned on.

+The filebrowse setting determines if the file manager is available in the administrator.
+The file manager lets you upload files to your blog.
+You may want to disable this for clients who can't be trusted to not screw up their own file system.

+The settings setting determines if the settings tool is available in the administrator.
+Like the filebrowse setting, you may want to turn this off if you think it will be too much for the client.

+The imageroot setting helps determine where images are stored.
+These are images uploaded in the blog editor and slide show images.
+The default value is blank and results in images being uploaded directly in the relevant folders.

+The last batch of settings (the itunes group) all relate to podcasting.
+Please see the section on podcasting for more information.
 Working with Your Blog

 To begin working with your blog, you will want to enter the administrator (found at: yourblogurl/admin).
 In the left hand menu you will see various options:

 Home: Returns you to the administrator home page.